Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Introduction

-Like Akaike's Information Criterion (AIC), the FMSC is a \emph{conservative} rather than consistent selection procedure, as it \emph{remains random} even in the limit.
-Although consistency is a crucial minimal property in many settings, the situation is more complex for model and moment selection: consistent and conservative selection procedures have different strengths, but these strengths cannot be combined \citep{Yang2005}.
-The motivation behind the FMSC is minimum-risk estimation.
-From this perspective, consistent selection criteria suffer from a serious defect: in general, unlike conservative criteria, they exhibit \emph{unbounded} minimax risk \citep{LeebPoetscher2008}.
+Like Akaike's Information Criterion (AIC), the FMSC is a \emph{conservative} rather than consistent selection procedure, as it remains random even in the limit.
+While consistency is a desirable property in many settings, the situation is more complex for model and moment selection: consistent and conservative selection procedures have different strengths, but these strengths cannot be combined \citep{Yang2005}.
+The goal of this paper is estimators with low risk.
+Viewed from this perspective consistent selection criteria suffer from a serious defect: they exhibit unbounded minimax risk \citep{LeebPoetscher2008}.
+Conservative criteria such as the FMSC do not suffer from this shortcoming.
 Moreover, as discussed in more detail below, the asymptotics of consistent selection paint a misleading picture of the effects of moment selection on inference.
 For these reasons, the fact that the FMSC is conservative rather than consistent is an asset in the present context.

 Because it studies inference post-moment selection, this paper relates to a vast literature on ``pre-test'' estimators.
 For an overview, see \citet{LeebPoetscher2005, LeebPoetscher2009}.
 There are several proposals to construct valid confidence intervals post-model selection, including \cite{Kabaila1998}, \cite{HjortClaeskens} and \cite{KabailaLeeb2006}.
-To my knowledge, however, this is the first paper to treat the problem in general for post-moment selection and moment average estimators in the presence of mis-specification.\footnote{Related results appear in \cite{Berkowitz}, \cite{Guggenberger2010}, \cite{Guggenberger2012}, and \cite{GuggenbergerKumar}.} While I developed the simulation-based, two-stage confidence interval procedure described below by analogy to a suggestion in \cite{ClaeskensHjortbook}, \cite{Leeb} kindly pointed out that similar constructions have appeared in \cite{Loh1985}, \cite{Berger1994}, and \cite{Silvapulle1996}.
+To my knowledge, however, this is the first paper to treat the problem in general for post-moment selection and moment average estimators in the presence of mis-specification.
+Some related results appear in \cite{Berkowitz2008}, \cite{Berkowitz2012}, \cite{Guggenberger2010}, \cite{Guggenberger2012}, \cite{GuggenbergerKumar}, and \cite{Caner2014}.
+While I developed the simulation-based, two-stage confidence interval procedure described below by analogy to a suggestion in \cite{ClaeskensHjortbook}, \cite{Leeb} kindly pointed out that similar constructions have appeared in \cite{Loh1985}, \cite{Berger1994}, and \cite{Silvapulle1996}.
 More recently, \cite{McCloskey} takes a similar approach to study a class of non-standard testing problems.